 The Bank has put in place a risk monitoring system for the management of country risk.
 The Bank uses the seven-category classification i.e. insignificant, low, moderate, high, very high, restricted and off-credit followed by the Export Credit Guarantee Corporation Ltd. (ECGC) and ratings of international rating agency Dun & Bradstreet for monitoring the country exposures.
-The ratings of countries are being undertaken at monthly intervals or at more frequent intervals if the situation so warrant i.e. in case of a significant change in the condition of a country involving sharp deterioration of its ratings.
+The categorization of countries are undertaken at monthly intervals or at more frequent intervals if the situation so warrants.
 Exposure to a country includes all credit-related lending, trading and investment activities, whether cross border or locally funded.
-The Bank has set up exposure limits for each risk category as also per country exposure limits and the exposure limits are monitored at weekly intervals except for those on high, very high categories through approval from appropriate authorities at the transaction level.
+The Bank has set up exposure limits for each risk category as also per country exposure limits and are monitored at weekly intervals.
+In addition exposures to high risk, very high risk, restricted and off-credit countries are approved on a case to case basis

-Risk Management framework for overseas operations
+Risk Management Framework for Overseas Operations

-The Bank has opened branches in Singapore, Hong Kong, and Dubai.
-The Bank has put in place a comprehensive Risk Management Policy for its global operations and has also formulated country-specific risk policy for these operations based on the host country regulators' guidelines.
-The Asset Liability Management and all the risk exposures for the overseas operations are monitored centrally by implementing sound systems and controls, and also by adopting the norms as specified by the regulators in the host country.
+The Bank has put in place a comprehensive Risk Management Policy for its global operations, which presently includes branches in Singapore, Hong Kong, and Dubai.
+It has also formulated country-specific risk policy based on the host country regulators' guidelines.
+The Asset Liability Management and all the risk exposures for the overseas operations are monitored centrally at the Central Office.

-Capital Requirement for Market Risk
+Capital Requirement for Market Risk - Position as on 31st March 2009

-capital nequilibrium in market tion (Rs. in crores)

-Amount of Capital
+Amount of Capital Required

-Required

-- Interest rate risk 831.10
+- Interest rate risk 988.19

-- Equity position risk 83.38
+- Equity position risk 49.21

-- Foreign exchange risk (including gold) 19.95
+- Foreign exchange risk (including gold) 13.50